adjust/corona_sdk/README.md

 ### <a id="sdk-logging">Adjust logging

-You can increase or decrease the amount of logs you see in tests by setting `logLevel` parameter value when calling `adjust.create` method and assign one of the following string values to it:
+You can increase or decrease the amount of logs you see in tests by setting the `logLevel` parameter value when calling the `adjust.create` method and assign one of the following string values to it:

 ```lua
 "VERBOSE"   // enable all logging